 Copies of Accounts:

 The accounts have been certified by The Very Rev Canon Allan Maclean of Dochgarroch.
-Signed versions will be uploaded before the AGM date.
+Signed versions are now available above.

 We had a excellent year financially in 2019.